ublue-os/ublue-update/README.md

+# THIS PROJECT IS NOW ARCHIVED, REPLACED BY: [uupd](https://github.com/ublue-os/uupd)
 # Universal Blue Update

 Small update program written in python intended for use in Universal Blue that uses [`topgrade`](https://github.com/topgrade-rs/topgrade) for executing updates.